 What can the Cricut Explore Air 2 cut?

-That's because most people who want a Cricut machine are primarily interested in cutting materials like vinyl, paper, infusible ink transfer sheets, stickers, iron-on, etc. You can cut all of those materials (and more) BEAUTIFULLY with the Explore Air 2.
+That's because most people who want a Cricut machine are primarily interested in doing things like making stickers or making labels with their Cricut or cutting materials like vinyl, paper, infusible ink transfer sheets, stickers, iron-on, etc. You can cut all of those materials (and more) BEAUTIFULLY with the Explore Air 2.
 The Cricut Explore Air 2 can cut over 100 materials using its fine-point blade–click here to see the full list of materials the Cricut Explore Air 2 can cut.
 It's extremely versatile and will cut everything that most people are interested in cutting.
 And it's a lower price point than the Cricut Maker, so I think it's the best value for most people.

 With the Cricut Explore Air 2, you can only cut materials up to 2 feet long and you have to use a cutting mat to cut vinyl. *Note: The Cricut Explore 3 now has a greater cutting capacity of up to 13″ x 12′ when using Cricut Smart Materials.
 But you can still tackle very large vinyl projects using it!